brkgngr23/HepsiburadaCucumber/README.md

 ## Introduction

-- **integration-test** is the Java-based automation project which is testing Hepsiburada using Selenium and Cucumber.
+- **Hepsiburada-cucumber** is the Java-based automation project which is testing Hepsiburada using Selenium and Cucumber.

 ## Pre-conditions